 Reality shows shortfalls of Trump's claim to 'best testing'

-Snapshots from around the U_S_ are revealing shortfalls in what President Donald Trump describes as the “best testing in the world.”
+President Donald Trump says this country has the “best testing in the world

 WASHINGTON -- Here are some snapshots from what President Donald Trump describes as the nation with the “best testing in the world" for the coronavirus: